WebHare/runkit/README.md

 runkit @<servername> run-webhare --as-service
 ```

-Image references used in `runkit upgrade` (and in `runkit create-server`) are usually a release branch, eg `release/5.6` to get the most recent 5.6.x releaes.
+Image references used in `runkit upgrade` (and in `runkit create-server`) are usually a release branch, eg `release/5.6` to get the most recent 5.6.x release.
 It can also be a full container image reference (eg: `docker.io/webhare/platform:release-5-6`) or an explicit version (eg `5.6.7`).
 If upgrade is invoked without an image reference it will upgrade inside the last selected branch.

 Note that you *must* use `run-webhare` to apply the update - if you simply restart the unit or the server it will still use the last started image.